dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/05-advanced-ai.md

 **RAG** solves this by connecting the LLM to a specific "Knowledge Shell" of your proprietary documents.

+> [!NOTE]
+> **Analogy:** Think of a standard LLM as a student taking a test from memory.
+They might hallucinate if they don't know the answer.
+RAG is like letting that student take an **open-book exam** with *your* textbook.
+They must find the answer in the book before writing it down.

 ### How it Works (The Technical Loop)

 1.  **Retrieval**: When a user asks a question, the system first searches your provided documents (PDFs, transcripts, manuals) for relevant text chunks.